dbalcomb/project-template/README.md

 A project template for the quick instantiation of rust projects.

-## Contributing

-To contribute to this project please see our [contributing][contribute-url] guide for further information.

 ## License

 This project is dual licensed under the following licenses at your discretion: